sony/nnabla/doc/python/file_format_converter/file_format_converter.rst

 This file format converter uses protobuf defined in Neural Network Libraries as intermediate format.

-Then this is not a generic file format conveter, but this is specified converter for Neural Network Libraries.
+While this is not a generic file format converter, this is the specified converter for Neural Network Libraries.

-It mean this converter can specify ONNX file both input and output, but if ONNX file contains the function that unsupported by Neural Network Libraries, it may cause error or something wrong in conversion.
+This converter can specify both inputs and outputs for ONNX file, but if ONNX file contains a function unsupported by Neural Network Libraries, it may cause error in conversion.

-And conveter provides some intermediate process functionality.
-See :ref:`Process`.
+This converter also provides some intermediate process functionalities.
+See :ref:Process.

 Conversion
 ++++++++++